Overview

-Businesses, society and policy makers are recognising that change is required at all levels if we are to address the challenge of sustainable energy and development and meet the needs of future generations.
-At DMU, our Energy and Sustainable Development MSc reflects the knowledge and skills required by professionals working to tackle climate change.
+Society, industry, and policymakers recognise that change is required at all levels to address the challenges of climate change and sustainable development and meet the needs of future generations.
+At DMU, our Energy and Sustainable Development MSc reflects the knowledge and skills required by professionals working to achieve this.

-You will graduate with the skills and knowledge to lead communities, organisations and governments.
-This course is ideal for individuals with a social science or physical science background, or for mid-career professionals with relevant experience.
+You will graduate with the skills and knowledge to bring about change in companies, communities, organisations and government.
+This course is ideal for individuals with a social science, physical science, engineering background or mid-career professionals with relevant experience.

 Key features

-• The course is designed to be flexible and fit around your commitments with on campus, part-time or full-time or distance learning options available.
+• The course is designed to be flexible and fit around your commitments, with on-campus, part-time, or full-time learning options available.
+You will develop an understanding of how we can achieve more sustainable development and decarbonisation through sustainable energy, more efficient production, and organisational change.

-• Graduate equipped with the relevant knowledge and expertise required for careers in the industry, with course content relevant to modern day practice, including relevant research projects and industry-related issues.
+• Students will gain relevant knowledge and expertise required for careers in the industry, with course content pertinent to contemporary practices, including relevant research projects and industry-related issues.
+Additionally students can avail the benefit of facilities like the laboratory, a high-tech teaching, research, and technology demonstration hub.

 • Applicants will typically hold an undergraduate degree with a minimum pass of 2:2 or equivalent overseas qualification.